eMapR/LT-GEE/README.md

 are represented well in the image time series.
 LandTrendr is a brevity algorimth that listens to the annual, grity detail of a pixel's story and writes an abridged version.

-In practice, LandTrendr takes a single point of view from a pixel's spectral history, like a band or an index, and goes through a process to idenitfy breakpoints or changes in spectral trajectory and records the year that changes occurred.
+In practice, LandTrendr takes a single point-of-view from a pixel's spectral history, like a band or an index, and goes through a process to idenitfy breakpoints or changes in spectral trajectory and records the year that changes occurred.
-These breakpoints defined by year and spectral index value allow us to represent the spectral history of a pixel as a series of vertices bounding line segments.
+These breakpoints, defined by year and spectral index value, allow us to represent the spectral history of a pixel as a series of vertices bounding line segments (Fig 2).
 <br>

 ![segmentation](https://github.com/eMapR/LT-GEE/blob/master/imgs/segmentation.png)
 *Fig 2.
-Pixel time series segmentation.*
+LandTrendr pixel time series segmentation.
+Image data is reduced to a single band or spectral index and then didived into a series of straight line segments by breakpoint (vertex) identification.*
 <br>

-There are three neat qualities that result from this line segment world view.
+There are two neat featurs that result from this line segment world view.

+1. Ability to interpolate new values for years between vertices.
+2. Simple geometry calculations on line segments provide information about distinct epochs

+The ability to interpolate new values for years between vertices is very useful.
+It ensures that each observation is aligned to a trajectory consistent with where the pixel has been and where it is going.
+We can think of this as hindsight-enchanced image time series data.
+It has two practical features.
+It can fill in data from missing observations and it maintains consistensy in predictive mapping through time ie from year-to-year the signal is not bouncing around providing a.

-2. Spectral index fitting to line segments
+Spectral index fitting to line segments

 1. Imposing segmentation from one index to another index